cyberbotics/webots/docs/reference/proto-example.md

 }
 ```

-The "ThreeChairs.wbt" file once loaded by Webots appears as shown in [this figure](#two-instances-of-the-twocolorchair-proto-in-webots).
+The "ThreeChairs.wbt" file once loaded by Webots appears as shown in [this figure](#three-instances-of-the-twocolorchair-proto-in-webots).

 As you can observe in this example, defining MFNode fields in the PROTO interface allows to reuse the same model for slightly different objects or robots.
-Extenstion slots like `seatExtensionSlot` field could, for example, be used to add additional devices to a base robot without needing to copy the robot definition or creating a new PROTO.
+Extension slots like `seatExtensionSlot` field could, for example, be used to add additional devices to a base robot without needing to copy the robot definition or creating a new PROTO.
 In this example, a chair backrest has been added as well as a sphere to create a decorative object.

-%figure "Two instances of the TwoColorChair PROTO in Webots"
+%figure "Three instances of the TwoColorChair PROTO in Webots"

 ![two_chairs_v7-2-0.png](images/two_chairs_v7-2-0.png)